Li-Ju666/Li-Ju666.github.io/_posts/2020-07-09-Neural_Network.md

 output matrix.
 To quantify how biased the output is away from target output, error $E$ is also defined by an error function, taking output matrix and target output matrix as arguments.

-If you google "neural networkeras", tons of example codes will be found, and you could easily "build your own neural network" with keras API within several lines.
-However, for a guy who is studying in SCIENCE, rather than calling some high-level functions in which you never know what is going on， mathematics always makes me feel safe about what I am doing.
+If you google "neural network keras", tons of example codes will be found, and you could easily "build your own neural network" with keras API within several lines.
+However, for a guy who is studying in SCIENCE, rather than calling some high-level functions in which you never know what is going on, mathematics always makes me feel safe about what I am doing.
 To make our lives easier, a simple fully-connected network will be explained in mathematical details.
 One can easily and the simple one into more complex network.